-- 8.1 The application is recommended for refusal on the following grounds: - Inappropriate provision of B8/sui generis lock up garage storage uses. - Design. - Amenity. - Overdevelopment, including compromised accessibility and safety of noncar users and absence of landscaping. - Non-compliance with emergent policy on affordable housing across this site in combination with the adjoining site. - Non-compliance with emergent policy on density and under-supply of housing in the application site.
+- 8.1 The application is recommended for refusal on the following grounds: - Inappropriate provision of B8/sui generis lock up garage storage uses. - Design. - Amenity. - Overdevelopment, including compromised accessibility and safety of noncar users and absence of landscaping. - Non-compliance with emergent policy on density and under-supply of housing in the application site.